biggie-boss/LoreRim/README.md

 - Sheogorath Devotee also gets all skills lvl 25 or below are 20% better
 - Shor - buffed shield thane stats
 - Sotha Sil blessing dropped to +15 Health/Magicka
-- Syrabane follower ability now deleveled loot and added staves to the possible loot.
+- Syrabane follower ability now deleveled loot and added staves to the possible loot and also gets up to 20% stronger arcane spells.
 - Tall Papa Follower replacement: Bound weapons deal up to 30% more base damage
 - Talos - Follower changed to 15% against all playable races and falmer.
 Devotee ability is within 20 feet instead of 40, encourages staying within melee range
 - The Hoonding devotee reworked to 25% chance to take no poise damage, take 25% more/less damage if staggered/not staggered, deal 25% more damage to staggered enemies.